Salt, Fat, Acid, Heat leads with 66% of votes

 Imagine a culinary colosseum where the titans of taste clash.
 In one corner, 'Salt, Fat, Acid, Heat' melds simplicity with science, enlightening amateurs and aficionados alike on the building blocks of cooking.
 In the other, 'Plenty' wields its vegetable-centric wand, elevating humble produce to star status on any plate.
 This isn’t just about recipes; it's a battle of philosophies — the elemental versus the botanical.
 What hangs in the balance?
 A shift in kitchen dogmas and a chance to redefine what makes a cookbook truly great.
 Which doctrine will you elevate?
 The choice reflects your culinary soul.

-Fans currently prefer Salt, Fat, Acid, Heat over Plenty when it comes to the greatest Cookbooks of all time.
+Overall fans prefer Salt, Fat, Acid, Heat over Plenty when it comes to the greatest Cookbooks of all time.
 In head-to-head matchups, fans pick Salt, Fat, Acid, Heat 66.7% of the time over Plenty.

 Across all battles: